Bachelor of Applied Arts - FAQ

 Upon completion of your third year (i.e., second year in the Diploma Program) you can participate in Convocation ceremonies if you have met all the NBCCD Diploma requirements for graduation (i.e., full payment of tuition and fees, no outstanding College equipment, supplies or books, and achievement of the necessary GPA for certification).
 Upon graduation you will receive a NBCCD Diploma in your field of study.

-In a recent BAA Graduate Survey, we found that 60% of our graduates went back to university after graduating.
-They went into a variety of programs but the majority (60%) went into a one-year BEd program.
-We encourage you to talk with your advisors and teachers at UNB about these possibilities while you are still in the program
+There are lots of different options for more training or education after your BAA.
+We encourage you to talk with your advisors and teachers at UNB and NBCCD about these possibilities while you are still in the program

 At UNB you will have a variety of courses to choose from.
 Your academic advisor at UNB will help you make appropriate choices for the route you wish to take bearing in mind points made in section 5 and section 17 of this FAQ.